suraffy/portfolio/README.md

 ![Portfolio Screenshot](https://suraffy.netlify.app/img/projects/Portfolio-app.png)

 Welcome to my portfolio!
-I'm a passionate full-stack developer with a strong foundation in HTML, CSS, and JavaScript.
+I'm a passionate full-stack developer with a strong foundation in programming using java and JavaScript.
 I specialize in building interactive and scalable web applications using React, Vue, Node.js, Express, MongoDB, and SQL.

 ## Table of Contents